Skip to main content

 Simplified Labeling for Multi-Housing Electric Signs

-The shift to light-emitting diode (LED) technology has improved energy efficiency, reduced maintenance, image and color quality, and control versatility.
+The shift to light-emitting diode (LED) technology has improved energy efficiency, reduced maintenance, image and color quality, and control versatility while simplifying the labeling requirements for these signs.

 Times Square at dusk